 The Department of Pharmacy’s mission is to provide quality patient care by optimizing medication use and ensuring medication safety.
 Integrated throughout the hospital, the pharmacy team is committed to evidence-based medicine and collaborating with other healthcare professionals to provide the highest quality pharmaceutical services.
 Pharmacists are involved in physician-led critical care and general medical rounds, cost savings and quality improvement projects, drug therapy surveillance, medication order entry, preparation and delivery, precepting residents and APPE students, and ambulatory clinics.

-The year of residency begins with a six-week learning experience that incorporates Orientation into Hospital Practice or Pharmacy Consult Service.
-The program consists of six required learning experiences, three electives, and an optional fourth elective.
-Required learning experiences are six weeks in duration and electives are four weeks long.
+The year of residency begins with Orientation built into the first learning experience.
+The program consists of seven required rotations and up to three electives.
+Required rotations are six weeks long, unless otherwise listed, and electives are four weeks long.

 Pharmacy Consult Service